home-assistant/home-assistant.io/source/_docs/automation/troubleshooting.markdown

 The right side of the trace screen has tabs with more information:

-- Step Details shows data and results of the step that is currently highlighted.
+- **Step Details** shows data and results of the step that is currently highlighted.
-- Automation Config shows the full YAML configuration at the time the automation was run.
+- **Automation Config** shows the full YAML configuration at the time the automation was run.
-- Trace Timeline, shown in the screenshot above, lists the steps that were executed and their timing.
+- **Trace Timeline**, shown in the screenshot above, lists the steps that were executed and their timing.
-- Related logbook entries, as the name says a logbook for all the entries related to the specific trace.
+- **Related logbook entries**, shows a logbook for all the entries related to the specific trace.
-- Blueprint Config will only be shown if the automation was created from a {% term blueprint %}.
+- **Blueprint Config** will only be shown if the automation was created from a {% term blueprint %}.

 The top bar shows the date and time the automation was triggered.
 Use the left and right arrows to view previous runs of the automation.